Last Updated on February 23, 2022

 The exact location is Piscina S. Moise 1459-1461, 30124 Venezia.

 There are a few landmarks nearby including Hotel San Moise and Guesthouse Ca’ dell’Angelo if those addresses are easier to find!

 Gondolas constantly pass through this waterway, providing the ultimate Venice picture!

 I actually came across this dock because I thought at first that it was the famous one!
 After I realized it wasn’t the same, it was still a stunning spot to snap a photo.

 Plus, it’s more of a hidden gem this way!
 It’s a more unique place to take your photo if you don’t want to take it at the same dock as everyone else.

 The address is: Calle de la Malvasia, 5492, 30122 Venezia VE, Italy

 It’s a dock that’s right across from Aqua Palace Hotel and a beautiful quiet spot on a canal.

 St. Marks Square

-Of all the most Instagrammable places in Venice, this is probably the most obvious.
+Of all the most Instagrammable places in Venice, San Marco square is probably the most obvious.
 It also isn’t my most favorite, if I’m going to be honest.